Skip to content

 • Scratchpad: Intermediate results, thoughts, observations from current task.

-• Context Window: Limited by the LLM's context window (2K-200K tokens).
+• Context Window: Limited by the LLM's context window (128K-1M+ tokens on modern models—but effective attention degrades well before the advertised limit).

 Challenge: Context windows are finite.
 As conversations grow, older information must be compressed or dropped.